 Solid State vs. Mechanical Relays

 Both kinds of relays have their advantages and disadvantages.
 Mechanical relays have the advantage of being able to switch just about any kind of signal you can throw at it.
 They tend to be a little slower and a lot noisier.
-Solid state relays on the other hand have the advantage of exceptional switching speed and there are no contacts to corrode, and they are much quieter.
-Unfortunately, you must purchase relays for use in AC applications, which are different from solid state relays used in DC applications.
+Solid state relays on the other hand have the advantage of exceptional switching speed and there are no contacts to corrode, and they are much quieter, but must be purchased for either AC or DC exclusively.
 Solid State relays typically require a minimum signal for power switching applications.
 They do not function properly if the minimum signal is not present.
-In terms of life span, it is automatically assumed that mechanical relays would have a shorter life than solid state relays.
-This is not always true.
-A properly chosen mechanical relay can last just as long as a solid state relays.
+In terms of life span, it is automatically assumed that mechanical relays would have a shorter life than solid state relays, however a properly chosen mechanical relay can last just as long.
 Mechanical relays are much more immune to electrical surges and can often outlast similarly rated solid state relays for this reason alone.
 Mechanical relays are often available in more configurations, such as SPDT, DPDT, and DPST.
 Most solid state relays are only available in SPST configuration.
-Solid State relays and mechanical relays alike have the greatest life span when controlling resistive loads.

 Isolation and EMI

 As you might expect, Mechanical Relays offer superior electrical isolation.
 But when it comes to Electromagnetic Interference (EMI), mechanical relays act as an antenna and drive EMI directly back into anything that is controlling it.
-This is where solid state relays really have mechanical relays beat.
 Solid State relays on the other hand offer superior EMI and electrical isolation.
 Any application that involves highly inductive switching should ONLY use Solid State relays.
-We are currently working to produce a large number of Solid State Relay Controllers at this time, to help meet these application requirements.

 Extending Relay Life